-At the edge of the Gila Wilderness, the nation's first designated wilderness area, is the small but intriguing Gila Cliff Dwellings National Monument.
+At the edge of the Gila Wilderness, the United States' first designated wilderness area, is the small but intriguing Gila Cliff Dwellings National Monument.
 Established in 1907, this 533-acre site is jointly run by the National Park Service and the Forest Service.

 The 44-mile drive from the town of Silver City to the monument winds through the mountains of southern New Mexico, providing breathtaking views of rugged canyons and wild lands that look much as they did when the ancient Mogollon people built their homes in the cliffs of the Gila River Valley.

 Visitors can hike throughout the high desert and pine forest of the monument and up to the caves perched 180 feet above the canyon floor.
 The dwellings, built in the late 1200s in natural caves, contain about 40 rooms.
 The Mogollon quarried local stone to build the walls.